+Research for All is an open-access, peer-reviewed journal focusing on research that involves universities and communities, services or industries working together.
 It highlights the potential in public engagement for robust academic study, development of involved communities and research that has impact.
 The journal is co-sponsored by the UCL Institute of Education and the National Co-ordinating Centre for Public Engagement (NCCPE).
-The journal is published by UCL IOE Press and will be available on the ingentaconnect journals platform.
-The first issue is now available.
+Launched in 2017, it publishes two issues per year, in January and July.
+There are no article processing charges.
+The journal is free to write for and free to read.

 Aims and scope

 Engagement with research goes further than participation in it.
 Engaged individuals and communities initiate research, advise, challenge or collaborate with researchers.
 Their involvement is always active and they have a crucial influence on the conduct of the research – on its design or methods, products, dissemination or use.

 Research for All focuses on research that involves universities and communities, services or industries working together.
 Contributors and readers are from both inside and outside of higher education.
 They include researchers, policymakers, managers, practitioners, community-based organizations, schools, businesses and the intermediaries who bring these people together.
 The journal highlights the potential in active public engagement for robust academic study, for the development of involved communities, and for the impact of research.
 It features theoretical and empirical analysis alongside authoritative commentary to explore a range of themes that are key to engaged research including the development of reciprocal relationships, sector-specific communication and participatory action research.
 It explores engagement with different groups and their cultures, and each issue contains a balance of topics from across academic disciplines, professional sectors and types of engagement.